 I actually ended up quite enjoying the climb, whereas Michi, who’d been very excited about it, ended up shaking and not being sure if he could climb past the first platform!

-He managed it though and we both went all the way to the top.
+He managed it though, and we both climbed all the way to the top.
 The final part of the climb involved climbing a very steep step ladder up to the tower!

-The view at the top was amazing and made it well worth the effort.
+The view at the top was amazing though, and made it well worth the effort.

 The hardest part was actually climbing down the tree.
 The pegs are so far apart that it’s a huge strain on the knees to lower yourself, and they’re so narrow they really dig into your feet.
 You also get sore hands from twisting them around the metal pegs as you go down.
 I was pretty done in by the time I got to the bottom!

 The only time it got really tricky was when people were trying to cross us in the opposite direction as it’s so narrow; this did only happen once though.

 I had to have a stand-off with a girl as she insisted she should both remain still and take the safer spot on the inside while I climbed around her on the outer edge of the pegs!
 I got her to stand still on the outer egde in the end while I climbed up the inside.
 You can’t have everything!

 The climb was definitely worth doing though, and not half as scary as I’d expected.
 Alternatively you can climb the 60m Gloucester Tree in Gloucester National Park or the Diamond Tree south of Manjimup.

 7. The Marianne North Tree

 Our last stop on the Heartbreak Trail was the Marianne North Tree, named after the English artist whose 1880 painting of the misshapen karri tree hangs in a gallery in Kew.